Papiss Cissé

-Papiss Demba Cissé ([sise]; born 3 June 1985) is a Senegalese professional footballer who plays as a forward for Ligue 2 club Amiens.
-He formerly played for the Senegal national football team.
+Papiss Demba Cissé ([sise]; born 3 June 1985) is a Senegalese professional footballer who plays as a forward for Cheshire Veterans Football League side Wythenshawe.

 Formerly of SC Freiburg, he once held the record of most goals scored by an African player in a single Bundesliga campaign – 22 in the 2010–11 season.
-That same season, Cissé won the EFFIFU award for being the most efficient striker in the league.

-A full international since 2009, Cissé earned over 30 caps for Senegal and played for the country at the 2012 and 2015 Africa Cup of Nations.
+A full international for Senegal from 2009 to 2015, Cissé represented the country at the 2012 and 2015 Africa Cup of Nations.

 Club career

 Early career

 Cissé began his career with Génération Foot and Douanes Dakar before transferring to the French side Metz in summer 2005.
 After only one month during the 2005–06 season, he left Metz and was loaned to French side Cherbourg.
 During the season, Cissé played 26 matches and scored 11 goals for the Normandy club.
 After the season, Cissé returned to Metz for a further two years before being loaned again to Châteauroux in January 2008 and before returning to Metz in July 2008 for a third stint.